-SECTION .
+SECTION 10.
 REMOVAL FROM OFFICE.
 In the event an elected officer or appointed member of the Board is unable or unwilling to perform the duties of his or her office, the Board, by majority vote, may request his or her resignation from that office through the Secretary.
 At the next regularly scheduled meeting of the Board, the Board, by unanimous vote, may declare the office vacant if the resignation is not received by the Secretary.
+The vacancy shall then be filled in accordance with the provisions of Article IV, Section 9.

+SECTION 11.
+CONFLICT OF INTEREST.
+Conflicts of interests are those where decisions, outcomes or events that serve the personal or business owner interests of the Board Officer over those of the ECNA.

-The vacancy shall then be filled in accordance with the provisions of Article IV, Section .The Board Officer shall recuse themselves from votes or events where there is a perception of a conflict of interest.ECNA prohibits, by all Board Officers and ECNA members, discrimination, harassment, or bullying based on protected classifications.
+Board Officers shall refrain from conflicts of interest.
+The Board Officer shall recuse themselves from votes or events where there is a perception of a conflict of interest.
+Any potential conflicts of interest on behalf of the Board Officers must be disclosed to the Board in a timely manner.

+The Board shall discuss and decided, upon majority vote, how to handle the perceived conflict.
+The Board decision shall include in the meeting minutes the nature of the conflict and how the conflict of interest was handled.
+If a Board Officer does not disclose potential conflicts of interest in a timely manner to the Board, the Board may pursue removal from office.

+SECTION 12.
+BULLYING, DISCRIMINATION AND HARASSMENT.
+Bullying is any behavior that intimidates, controls, denigrates, threatens, abuses or coerces another person, often by someone with power, authority, position, or status to create a hostile environment that is repetitive.
+Discrimination is the unjust or preferential treatment of others based on age, cognitive or physical ability, ethnicity, color, race, religion, gender, sexual orientation, national origin, language, marital status, pregnancy, parenthood, immigration status, genetic makeup, or any classification or characteristic protected by state or federal law or regulation, or by this policy.
+Harassment is behavior that demeans, humiliates, embarrasses or other unwelcome conduct.

+ECNA prohibits, by all Board Officers and ECNA members, discrimination, harassment, or bullying based on protected classifications.
 ECNA further prohibits discrimination against a person perceived to have any of the above characteristics or against a person for associating with someone protected by this policy.

 ARTICLE V